Kerneos Inc.

 After concrete placement and finishing is complete, prompt attention should be given to curing and protection from severe conditions.

 Fondag® is available in two versions; a casting grade and a gunning grade.
 Both grades contain cement and aggregates.
 Fondag is ready to use and needs only the addition of water to be used.
-The casting grade is broken down into two product formulations, Fondag® RS and Fondag® FS.
+The casting grade formulation is Fondag® RS.
 The gunning grade is referred to as Fondag® DG.
 Depending upon the specific application, stainless steel and/or polypropylene fibers can be incorporated into any grade of Fondag®.

 Fondag® RS is the "regular set" formulation.
 This formulation provides a standard working time of 2 to 3 hours.
 The typical 24-hour strength of Fondag® RS is in excess of 8,000 psi (55 MPa).
 Fondag® RS is available in 50-pound bags and 3,200-pound SuperSacks.
 Each 50-pound bag will yield 0.32 cubic feet of mixed concrete.
 Each 3,200-pound SuperSack will yield 0.75 cubic yards of mixed concrete.